PUBLICATIONS circle 06 May 2025

 Potential Witnesses based in Queensland

-Justice Chen particularly noted that the lack of evidence about the potential identity, number or location of any witnesses to be called byGCHHS , meant that his Honour was unable to make any findings in relation to GCHHS's witnesses which would inform his Honour's assessment of whether the proceedings should be transferred to Queensland.
+Chen J particularly noted that the lack of evidence about the potential identity, number or location of any witnesses to be called by GCHHS, meant that he was unable to make any findings which would inform his assessment of whether the proceedings should be transferred to Queensland.

 Disruption to the Plaintiff and speed of resolution in Queensland

-Procedural Provisions under PIPA
+Procedural provisions under PIPA

-Justice Chen noted that in this particular case, the pre-court procedures under PIPA were unlikely to provide any appreciable benefit given the specific issues in this case and the fact that the Plaintiff already had access to GCHHS's records.
+Chen J noted that in this particular case, the pre-court procedures under PIPA were unlikely to provide any appreciable benefit given the specific issues in this case and the fact that the Plaintiff already had access to GCHHS's records.

 Although Chen J noted that he "can readily accept that many personal injury cases would benefit from [the PIPA] pre-court procedures – notably, the claims settlement procedures", this case brings to light that PIPA procedures may not be a "one fits all" for the speedy resolution of medical negligence proceedings.

-This case also serves as a reminder that, in particular cases, the jurisdiction in which a claimant's cause of action arose may not necessarily be the same jurisdiction in which a claim for damages for personal injuries must be commenced.
+This case highlights that the jurisdiction in which a plaintiff's cause of action arose, may not necessarily be the same jurisdiction in which a claim for damages for personal injuries is commenced.
+In this instance, Chen J was unpersuaded that the interests of justice favoured transferring the matter to the QSC and dismissed GCHHS's application.

 This is commentary published by Colin Biggers & Paisley for general information purposes only.
 This should not be relied on as specific advice.
 You should seek your own legal and other advice for any question, or for any specific situation or proposal, before making any final decision.
 The content also is subject to change.
 A person listed may not be admitted as a lawyer in all States and Territories.
 Colin Biggers & Paisley, Australia 2025